egoist/vue-compile/README.md

 ## Why This Approach

-We want to publish `.vue` files instead of transformed `.js` files on npm because the `.vue` file is preferred in some scenarioes, e.g. `vue-server-renderer` can inline critical CSS from `<style>` blocks.
+You may want to publish `.vue` files instead of transformed `.js` files on npm because the `.vue` file is preferred in some scenarioes, e.g. `vue-server-renderer` can inline critical CSS from `<style>` blocks.

 This tool will transform each block in the `.vue` file to their standard conterparts like `sass` -> `css` so your users don't have to install additional libraries to compile it.